 Write an editorial or letter to the editor of your local newspaper making a statement about an issue related to youth using tobacco.
 Read some editorials published in newspapers or magazines to get a feel for their style.

-Find out about smoking laws in your state and city, such as bans on smoking in restaurants and other public places.
+Find out about vaping laws in your state and city, such as bans on vaping in restaurants and other public places.
 Why do you think these laws were enacted?
 What impact do they have on you and your community?
 Write to your council members supporting or urging action.

 - As a team activity with groups of 2-4 students each, this can easily be scaled to the talents and abilities of the individuals on the team.

 Dictionary.com.
 Lexico Publishing Group, LLC.
-Accessed July 18, 2004.
-[Source of vocabulary definitions, with some adaptation.) http://www.dictionary.com
+Accessed September 17, 2020.
+(Source of vocabulary definitions, with some adaptation.) http://www.dictionary.com

 Learning: Teaching Multimedia Skills: Telling Stories in Words and Pictures.
 YouthLearn Initiative at the Education Development Center, Inc. Accessed September 22, 2004.
 [An excellent site.
 Not to be missed.
 Includes numerous activities and links.
-"Planning guides and teaching techniques for working with youth and technology."] http://www.youthlearn.org/
+"Planning guides and teaching techniques for working with youth and technology."]
+Originally found at http://www.youthlearn.org/

 Nehls, Ginger.
 The Real Scoop on Tobacco.
 Magnolia Elementary School, Upland Unified School District, Community Coalition Technology Project, San Bernardino County Superintendent of Schools, CA (formerly Instructional Technology Development Consortium [ITDC] Webquest; this lesson plan is the inspiration for this activity).
-Accessed September 22, 2004. http://nides.bc.ca/Assignments/Fanclub/tobacco.html
+Accessed September 22, 2004.
+Originally found at http://nides.bc.ca/Assignments/Fanclub/tobacco.html